RayAndrade/TheRayCode/PHP/Proxy/README.md

 ```php
 echo "RealSubject: Handling request.<br/>";
 ```
-create **Proxy** implements **Subject** add code to **request**:
+create **Proxy** and have it **implements** **Subject** and add code to **request** function:

-The most common applications of the Proxy pattern are lazy loading, caching, controlling the access, logging, etc. A Proxy can perform one of these things and then, depending on the result, pass the execution to the same method in a linked RealSubject object.
+The most common applications of the Proxy pattern are lazy loading, caching, controlling the access, logging, etc. A Proxy can perform one of these things and then, depending on the result, pass it to the execution to the same method in a linked **RealSubject** object.

 ```php
 if ($this->checkAccess()) {